Why Create a Cohabitation & Dissolution Agreement?

 and overwhelming issues involving the division of assets,

-in the future, consider creating a cohabitation or dissolution agreement.
+consider creating a cohabitation or dissolution agreement.

 Advantages of a cohabitation agreement include: